 The Maori called the star Puangahori and Tahitians knew it as Anâ-tahu’a-vahine-o-toa-te-manava, or “star-the-priestess-of-brave-heart,” and considered it one of the pillars holding the sky.

 The Inuit knew the star as Sikuliarsiujuittuq, which means “the one who never goes onto the newly formed sea-ice.”
 The name refers to a man who was too obese to go on ice to hunt and instead stole food from other hunters in his village.
-The other hunters killed him after persuading him to go on the sea ice.
-Procyon appears red during Arctic winter and the red colour symbolized the man’s bloody end.
+The other hunters did away with him after persuading him to go on the sea ice.
+Procyon appears red during Arctic winter and the red colour symbolized the man’s dire end.

 Procyon is very easy to find because it is a first magnitude star and because of its proximity to Orion, one of the most recognizable constellations, as well as to Sirius, the brightest star in the sky.
 From mid-northern latitudes, Procyon appears just to the left of Orion’s hourglass asterism, above Sirius.